COUNSELLING FOR GRIEF

 common stages of grief

+You may have heard people talk about different stages of grief.
 The more well known five stages of grief, was introduced by psychiatrist Elisabeth Kübler-Ross in 1969, it describes common emotional responses to loss.

 In reality, however, we do not experience feelings of grief in a particular order.
 There are no set stages that everyone goes through.
 These stages are not always experienced in a linear order, and people may move back and forth between them.
 You may experience some of the things in the stages of different grief models, or all of them – or you may have quite different emotions.

-While having stages as a map for their journey of grief is helpful for some, Grief is personal, and people experience it differently.
+While having stages as a map for their journey of grief is helpful for some, Grief is deeply personal, and people experience it differently.
 There is no correct way to grief.

 FREQUENTLY ASKED QUESTIONS

-If your grief is overwhelming and interfering with your ability to function, it may be time to seek support
+If your grief is overwhelming and interfering with your ability to function, it may be time to seek support.

 Grief counselling can benefit;